 Challenging For A World Title

-To help build up her Muay Thai career, Todd started accepting matches outside of the United States.
-She began competing in tournaments all across the globe, and started finding success.
+To take the next step in her Muay Thai career, Todd started accepting matches outside of the United States and competed in tournaments all across the globe.

-In 2017 alone, she participated in 14 bouts and racked up several knockouts.
-She also claimed a bronze medal at the IFMA World Championships, a bronze medal at the World Games, and a gold medal at the IFMA Pan American Championships.
+In 2017 alone, she participated in 14 bouts and won several bouts by knockout.
+She also claimed a gold medal at the IFMA Pan American Championships, as well as bronze at the IFMA World Championships and World Games.